Kaiser Permanente drug coverage

 Drugs are classified into 6 tiers.
 Learn more about Part D coverage.

-(Go to the Formulary to download a PDF of our 2019 Medicare Advantage Part D comprehensive formulary.
+(Go to the Formulary to download a PDF of our 2021 Medicare Advantage Part D comprehensive formulary.
 You can view it online or print a copy anytime.
-To request a printed formulary, contact Member Services at 1-888-901-4600 or TTY WA Relay 711, 8 a.m. - 8 p.m., 7 days a week.)
+To request a printed formulary, contact Member Services at 1-888-901-4600 or TTY 711, 8 a.m. - 8 p.m., 7 days a week.)

 Please note: Kaiser Permanente health plans require prior authorization for certain drugs.
-Here is the prior authorization drug list (PDF) for 2019.
+Here are the 2021 Prior Authorization Requirements (PDF).

-Kaiser Permanente Medicare Advantage plans may add or remove drugs from the formulary during the year.
-The formulary on this page is current as of October 1, 2018.
+Changes to the formulary.
+Kaiser Permanente Medicare Advantage health plans may add or remove drugs from the formulary during the year.

-Generally, if you are taking a drug that was covered at the beginning of the year, we will not discontinue coverage of the drug during the coverage year except when we receive information from the FDA that a drug is no longer safe or effective.
+Generally, if you are taking a drug that was covered at the beginning of the year, we will not discontinue coverage of the drug during the coverage year except when we receive information from the Food and Drug Administration (FDA) that a drug is no longer safe or effective.
 Complete information about these changes is included in the formulary documents above.

 Examples of changes that could affect you include: